Dino Drpić

-Dino Drpić (born 26 May 1981) is a Croatian professional footballer who last played for Savski Marof.
+Dino Drpić (born 26 May 1981) is a Croatian former footballer who played as a defender.
 A product of Dinamo Zagreb Academy, Drpić turned professional in 2000 and went on to spend nine years with the club.

 Club career

 Drpić rose through the youth ranks of Dinamo and became a consistent performer in the first squad.
 He debuted for the first team in a UEFA Champions League qualifiers return match at A.C.
 Milan on 9 August 2000, and was one of the key figures in Dinamo's squad in the upcoming seasons.
 Dinamo loaned Dino to Karlsruher SC in 2008–09 winter transfer window following a scandal in which it was revealed that he and his Playboy model wife Nives Celzijus had sex on the grass at Dinamo's ground.
 He was signed permanently during the season and was released on 22 April 2010.
 After Karlsruhe, Drpić had brief spells with AEK Athens in Greece and Volyn Lutsk in Ukraine before returning to Croatia in March 2012, signing for HNK Rijeka.

-In January 2013, he signed with Brunei DPMM FC as one of their foreign players for the 2013 S.League season.
+In January 2013, Drpić signed with Brunei DPMM FC as one of their foreign players for the 2013 S.League season.
+However, his stay was brief as he was released by the club the following May.

-In April 2013, DPMM FC terminated Drpić's contract.
-He went back to Croatia in search of new club.